xiahfyj/Dormant-buyers-conversion-rate-optimization/README.md

-# This is a ongoing project target to increase one time dormant buyers repurchase rate with Predictive models such as Logistic regression and random forest utilizing both SQL and R.
+# This is an ongoing project targeted to increase one time dormant buyers repurchase rate with Predictive models such as Logistic regression and random forest utilizing both SQL and R.